Rosuav/SoulsticeContribs/HerbAndDevelopment.md

 services as commerce, clean water, and Chrysalis, roads and paths must be made around the time of first construction.
 Line them up on compass directions, and build them slightly raised, and above all, build them well.
-With long term use in mind, build the roads according to Macadam, whose pioneering enthusiasm was the cornerstone (if you'll forgive the pun) of road construction for years; in his wisdom, watching drudge labour produce roads that cracked after just seven years, he demanded that his workers be paid appropriately.
+With long term use in mind, build the roads according to MacAdam, whose pioneering enthusiasm was the cornerstone (if you'll forgive the pun) of road construction for years; in his wisdom, watching drudge labour produce roads that cracked after just seven years, he demanded that his workers be paid appropriately.
 Pep talks and other